 Governor Ige has kept his promise to protect and conserve our environment.

-Developed plans to effectively manage 30% of nearshore ocean waters and watershed protection to sustain our way of life by 2030.
+Protected our oceans.
+The Ige administration developed plans to effectively manage 30% of nearshore ocean waters and watershed protection to sustain our way of life by 2030.

-Protected and more efficiently used our fresh water supply through conservation and reuse for agriculture, urban and coastal areas.
+Clean water for our Keiki.
+Governor Ige protected our fresh water supply through conservation and reuse for agriculture, urban and coastal areas.

 Helping locals enjoy Hawaiʻi ʻs bounty.
 The Ige improved state parks for public use and enjoyment.

 Protecting Hawaiʻiʻs flora and fauna.
 The Ige administration strengthened the interagency biosecurity policy and infrastructure plan to protect Hawaiʻi against invasive species by 2027.

 Global conservation leadership.
 Governor Ige sponsored the 2016 IUCN World Conservation Congress, the largest environmental summit to ever take place in Hawaiʻi, bringing together thousands of environmental leaders and decision-makers, government, indigenous peoples, business, and academia.